mbourgey/CBW_HTseq_module3/README.md

 Although nowadays this doesn't happen often, it does still happen.
 In some cases, miRNA, it is expected to have adapters.
 Since they are not part of the genome of interest they should be removed if enough reads have them.

-To be able to remove adapters and low qualtity beses we will use Trimmomatic.
+To be able to remove adapters and low qualtity bases, we will use Trimmomatic.

 The adapter file is already in your reference folder.

 We can look at the adapters